Advertisement

 © Katherine Jianas - Shutterstock

-Bernedoodle: The Bernese Mountain Dog cross Poodle
+The Bernedoodle: The Bernese Mountain Dog Poodle Cross

 By Greta Inglis Dog Behaviourist | Animal Behaviourist

-Published on the
+Updated on the

-Origins of the Bernedoodle
+Origins of the Bernese Mountain Dog Cross Poodle

 Bernese Mountain Dogs make loyal and friendly family dogs.©Eve Photography - Shutterstock

-The Bernese Mountain Dog is known to be a placid, easygoing dog, who shows extreme loyalty to members of their family.
-Originally bred as farm dogs that could drive cattle to market or pull carts for the farmers, the Bernese is a strong, versatile breed.
-Without correct socialisation this breed can be wary and skittish around strangers, and they can show herding or guarding tendencies if not properly trained and stimulated in a home environment.
-With the right training from a young age, they make wonderful companions and are particularly good around children.
+The Bernese Mountain Dog is known to be a placid and easygoing dog breed, and it shows extreme loyalty to members of its family.
+Originally bred as farm dogs that could drive cattle to market or pull carts for the farmers, the Bernese is a strong, versatile breed

 Despite its fancy looks, the Poodle is actually a very athletic dog.©AntonMaltsev - Shutterstock